brugal/wolfcamql/README-wolfcam.txt

 * cg_damagePlumAlpha

 * cg_drawFPS (2: higher precision and use given time in cgame not real time -- for debugging,  3:  use current frame value not average of last four)

-* cg_autoWriteConfig (0: don't automatically write q3config.cfg when a cvar changes (can be useful for testing configs), 1:  always write q3config.cfg when a cvar changes, 2:  (default) don't write q3config.cfg if a cvar is changed from fx scripting code or with /cvarinterp to prevent hard disk thrashing)
+* com_autoWriteConfig (0: don't automatically write q3config.cfg when a cvar changes (can be useful for testing configs), 1:  always write q3config.cfg when a cvar changes, 2:  (default) don't write q3config.cfg if a cvar is changed from fx scripting code, with /cvarinterp, or by cg_thirdPersonMovementKeys to prevent hard disk thrashing)

 * cg_adShaderOverride  when set to 1 you can use cg_adShader[num] to replace the ad.
 It needs to be the name of a shader:
   ex:  create a file name scripts/mycustomads.shader  with the following: